 New Lab Tenants (link)

 Navy Yard Tenants (link)

-A few hours away from the Navy Yard in what used to be coal-country is the Jessup Small Business Center (link).
-It sits on a scenic mountain ridge just east of the city of Scranton Pennsylvania.
-This 132 acre mixed use park is not only a designated an Opportunity Zone but also a Keystone Opportunity Zone and a Keystone Innovation Zone meaning businesses located there receive special Federal, State and City tax advantages.
+A few hours away from the Navy Yard in what used to be coal country is the Jessup Small Business Center (link).
+It sits on a scenic mountain ridge just east of the city of Scranton, Pennsylvania.
+This 132 acre mixed use park is not only a designated an Opportunity Zone but also is a Keystone Opportunity Zone and a Keystone Innovation Zone, meaning businesses located there receive special Federal, State and City tax advantages.

 The park is positioned in the center of the Boston-Washington Corridor and has class A-office as well as industrial rentable space readily available at 1/5th the cost of the Navy Yard.
 The park also has several dozen building sites available ranging from 7 to 45 acres each.

 The Pearl Fund selected this area with the intention that some deal flow will come from the area but it's also ideal space for when the fund’s early-stage investments are ready to scale production such as: manufacturing, assembly, packaging and shipping of their products.
-By locating these services outside New York City they can operate at a significantly lower costs and remain a Qualified Opportunity Zone Business.
-In addition they receive additional state and local tax benefits and the cost sharing and collaboration that comes from a facility with other startups in a similar phase of their growth trajectory.
+By locating these services outside New York City they can operate at a significantly lower cost and remain Qualified Opportunity Zone businesses.
+In addition, they can receive additional state and local tax benefits and the cost sharing and collaboration that comes from a facility with other startups in a similar phase of their growth trajectory.

 Copyright © 2018 The Pearl Fund - All Rights Reserved.

 The Pearl Fund Limited Partnership: 75 West End Avenue, Suite P31D, New York, NY 10023